strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ### Connecting a custom domain

-Default domain names are made of 3 randomly generated words.
+Default domain names are made of 2 randomly generated words followed by a hash.
 They can be replaced by any custom domain of your choice.

 1. Click the **Connect new domain** button.
 2. In the window that opens, fill in the following fields: